How to Find Similar Text in Two Columns in Excel (6 Ways)

 I searched for the word ‘Kiwi’ and all the text strings containing ‘kiwi’ come along in the extended part of the dialogue box.

-Use the VLOOKUP Function to Find Texts of Two Adjoining Columns in a Separate Column in Excel
+Find Texts of 2 Adjoining Columns in Separate Column in Excel by VLOOKUP Function

 This method will help you find similar texts in two distinct columns and place their adjoining values in another data column with its previous arrangement.